nettings/medianet/CONFIGURATION.md

 ```

 ### streaming audio to other [mn] medianet hosts
 The zita-njbridge package will enable you to stream very low-latency,
 uncompressed audio between hosts running JACK with unsynchronised sample
 clocks, using very-high-quality dynamic resampling.
 #### source configuration
 This snippet will send audio from the local JACK graph onto an
 administratively-scoped IPv4 multicast group, where it can be picked up by
 an arbitrary number of receivers on the local network.

-Be careful: dumb switches that do not support IGMP snooping will just
+> Be careful: dumb switches that do not support IGMP snooping will just
-duplicate multicast traffic to all ports, no matter whether the client
+> duplicate multicast traffic to all ports, no matter whether the client
-behind that ports wants it or not.
+> behind that ports wants it or not.
 Using more than a few multicast streams
-under such conditions will quickly degrate network performance.
+> under such conditions will quickly degrate network performance.

+If your network addresses are stable and known in advance, *and* you only
+want to send audio to one receiver, it's better to use a normal unicast IPv4
+address.

+Stick to port 30000 - `mn_config_update` will automatically open that port in
+the firewall when it detects an active zita-njbridge service.
 ```
 {
 	"unit"    : "mn_zita-j2n",